WT000/JAVAAE2/ae2/documentation/GeneralDocs.md

 | 9 (2)                  | Admins can add, edit, and remove items along with their stock count.                                                                                | Category types have been provided such as JEWELRY and TECH.                                                                                       |
 | 10 (9)                 | Users (apart from Anonymous and Deactivated users) can create accounts and edit their details, excluding their cvv.                                 | The user can save their card in the session or database.
 Furthermore, the checkout page has a card form in case they haven't saved a card.        |

-In total there are 5 MVC Controllers, each of which can handle errors and show an error page:
+In total there are 5 MVC Controllers, each of which can handle errors and show an error page if the error message couldn't be displayed:
 | Controller Name  | Purpose                                                                                                                          | Additional Notes                                                                                                                           |
 |------------------|----------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|
 | GenericMVC       | Used to display generic pages without much code behind them, like the home or about page.                                        |                                                                                                                                            |